hpi-dhc/PharMe/CONTRIBUTING.md

 After making sure that you have all the required dependencies take the following steps to setup your local environment:

-1. Clone this repository by running `git clone https://github.com/hpi-dhc/PharMe.git` in your terminal
+1. Clone this repository by running `git clone git@github.com:hpi-dhc/PharMe.git` or `git clone https://github.com/hpi-dhc/PharMe.git` in your terminal
-1. If you use VSCode, Open the workspace `./pharme.code-workspace` in VSCode
+2. If you use VSCode, Open the workspace `./pharme.code-workspace` in VSCode.
+You can find this workspace in the project root.
-  - You'll probably see notifications asking you to install some extensions and get packages.
-Please confirm these two actions
+    > **Note:** You will most likely be prompted by VSCode to install some extensions and get packages.
+Please confirm these two actions.
-1. From the root of the project, run `yarn bootstrap`.
-This will do the following:
-    - Setup Husky project-wide in order to enforce the [conventional-commit](https://www.conventionalcommits.org/en/v1.0.0/) style
+3. From the root of the project, run `yarn bootstrap` in order to set up pre-commit linting via Husky.
+This is used primarily to enforce the [conventional-commit](https://www.conventionalcommits.org/en/v1.0.0/) style

 ## Selecting an issue